Sat64/VLASS-Analysis/README.md

 # VLASS-Analysis
-In this, all the analysis done by me on VLASS will be there
+In this, all the analysis done by me on VLASS is present here.

 1. ML Full Analysis ASI.ipynb file :
 Contains the loading and cleaning of data, separation measurement, plotting a histogram of columns, Basic_ML_part() function to calculate the basic properties such as accuracy, classification report, confusion matrix (converted to a percentage), and plotting it.